a bit about Kristina

 Kristina was born in Scotland, grew up in Colombia & Canada.
 She was awarded an international scholarship to spend most of her artistic training and early career in the United States & England.
 She relocated to Canada in 2003, and continues to work as an actor, theatre creator, instructor and leader of 100 Watt Productions.

-Acting projects include The Anniversary, Holding Mercury, A Christmas Carol (NAC), PARTICLE (Undercurrents), Angel Square (GCTC), Generous (GCTC), Up to Low, and God of Carnage, Woyzeck's Head & The Dumb Waiter (Third Wall), The Tempest (St. Lawrence Shakespeare Company) & 2 years of Subdevision--the last creation being oh dear oh dear.
+Acting projects include The Anniversary, Holding Mercury, A Christmas Carol (NAC), PARTICLE (Undercurrents), Angel Square (GCTC), Generous (GCTC), Up to Low, and God of Carnage, Woyzeck's Head, The Tempest (St. Lawrence Shakespeare Company) & Subdevision--with the last creation, oh dear oh dear.
 Other acting projects include Love's Labours Lost (National Arts Centre), The Optimists (GCTC), Medea (Magnetic North Festival), Blackbird and Top Girls (Third Wall).
-She has received three Prix Rideau Awards for Best Female Performance.
+She has received three Prix Rideau Awards for Outstanding Performance.

-For five years, she has created the 100 Watt Earth Stage at the Ottawa International Children’s Festival: a showcase of performing arts by children and youth for audiences of all ages, linked thematically by a love & curiosity for nature.
+Kristina created the 100 Watt Earth Stage at the Ottawa International Children’s Festival: a showcase of performing arts by children and youth for audiences of all ages, linked thematically by a love & curiosity for nature.

 She loves to draw and dance.
 See her cards here.